janis-commerce/solr/README.md

 - Rejects `SolrError`: When something bad occurs

 ### ***async*** `coreExists()`
-Creates a new core in the Solr URL, then build the fields schema for that core.
+Checks if the core exists in Solr.

 - Resolves `Boolean`: `true` if exists, `false` otherwise.